 As a general rule I will be following the main rules for deck construction so 12 Objective Cards, 10 Gambits and 10 Upgrades.
 Some of my future articles will feature decks with more than the minimum power card limit but for now I’ll be starting with the basics.

 Choosing Your Warband and Playstyle

 When I approach deck building, I first look at the fighter cards and then decide on how I want to play them.
-Some warbands have innate ways that suit their playstyle (deffensive, offensive, keep away, etc) but viewing them first then combing that with how you want to play them is a sold way to begin.
+Some warbands have innate ways that suit their playstyle (deffensive, offensive, keep away, etc) but viewing them first then combining that with how you want to play them is a solid way to begin.
 The great thing about the game is that any warband can be played however you want so don’t feel restrained to play a warband in one way just because that’s how they seem to be played mostly or suggested too based upon their stats and warband size.

 Starting off we’ll be looking at the Orruks, a simple yet brutal warband that is great for beginners and the experienced alike.

 As you can see, they’re all fairly tanky, defend with shields, have an average movement and are all about the combat damage.
 They inspire fairly easily, only needing to take damage to do so.
 From this you can tell these guys want to be up, close and personal with your opponet so would be rewarding to an offensive playstyle.
 I want to play them as combat monsters, which compliments well with the warband luckily enough so with those things identified I’ll now focus on building my deck.